 The lecture modules, the associated hands-on practical sessions and the written assignments provide a solid foundation for the research element.

 The research element is a project on a science or technology topic which is studied by means of numerical simulation.
 The research project is assessed by submitting two reports, each carrying 25% of the total overall credit.

 Many of the projects will be supervised by the course teaching staff, but members of the Departments of the Schools of Physical Sciences and Technology are also involved.

 Past Project Titles range from modelling a Tokamak Fusion Reactor, to optimisation of Beam shape in Deep Geo-thermal Drilling, to understanding the salt dissolution process by machine learning, to modelling crystal structure.

-This is a substantial piece of work which has in the past offered the opportunity to students to publish their work in high-impact journals.
+This is a substantial piece of work which has in the past offered the opportunity for some students to publish their work in high-impact journals.